Our objective is to study combination reactions.

 - Reaction between elements and compounds: An element and a compound react to form another compound.
 Example, carbon monoxide reacts with oxygen gas to form carbon dioxide.

-- Reaction between two compounds: Two compounds reacts with each other to form a new compound.
+- Reaction between two compounds: Two compounds react with each other to form a new compound.
 Example, calcium oxide (quick lime) reacts with carbon dioxide gas to form calcium carbonate (lime stone).

 Most combination reactions are exothermic in nature.
 Why?